hablapps/pairstrading/PostPairsTrading.md

 $$\alpha = \bar y - \beta \cdot \bar x$$

-Which is implemented in the following lines of code:
+Which is implemented in the following line of code:

 ```q
 alphaF: {avg[y]-betaF[x;y]*avg[x]}
 ```

-Now we simply need to apply these functions to find the optimal alpha and beta on the historical prices (we took from HDB) of the indices we choose.
+Now we simply need to apply these functions to find the optimal alpha and beta on the historical prices (which we took from HDB) of the indices we choose.

 ```q
 beta_lr:betaF[t[`SP500]`close;t[`NASDAQ100]`close]
 alpha_lr:alphaF[t[`SP500]`close;t[`NASDAQ100]`close]
 ```

-This precisely meets our objective—a **comprehensive method for representing relative changes between both assets**.
+This precisely meets one of our objectives: **a comprehensive method for representing relative changes between both assets**.
 As we can deduce, our mean is now 0 because our assets are normalized, cointegrated and on the same scale.
 Therefore, ideally, the differential between their prices should be 0.
 Consequently, when our spread is below 0, we infer that asset X is overpriced, whereas if it's above 0, then asset Y is overpriced.

 ## Real-Time Pair Party